All businesses or organizations have two indispensable financial flows: Expenses and Revenue.

 This department also works to reduce costs by developing strategies to save the business money.

-3. What is the Accounts Payable Process?
+3. What Are The Accounts Payable Processes?

 The Accounts Payable department has set criteria and procedures to be followed before paying the vendors.
 The guidelines are essential to follow.

 · Receiving the bill: when the purchase takes place, a bill is generated which helps to trace the number of goods.
 This helps in the verification of the bill.